What Is Composite Material?

 What Are Composites Made Of?

-The Composite, also known as fiber-reinforced polymer (FRP) composites, are composed of a polymer matrix that is an engineered, man-made, or natural fiber (such as glass, carbon, or aramid) or other reinforced material. – Combined with reinforced.
+The Composite, also known as fiber-reinforced polymer (FRP) composites or composite materials examples, are composed of a polymer matrix that is an engineered, man-made, or natural fiber (such as glass, carbon, or aramid) or other reinforced material. – Combined with reinforced.

 FRP composites may also include fillers, additives, core materials, or surface finishes designed to improve the manufacturing process, appearance, & performance of the final products.